ChinmoyDas12/Basic_JS_Code_Practice/README.md

 For the Fifth class my assignment link is [link text](https://github.com/ChinmoyDas12/Code-practice/blob/main/Class_5_practice)

 For the Sixth class my assignment link is [link text](https://github.com/ChinmoyDas12/Basic_JS_Code_Practice/blob/main/Class_6_practice)

+For the Seventh assignment I changed the pixel value of and image, here is the link link text